crhuber/cellar/README.md

 ## :recycle: Redact secrets from process outputs, logs, and files

-You can use `teller` as a redaction tool across your infrastructure, and run processes while redacting their output as well as clean up logs and live tails of logs.
+You can use `cellar` as a redaction tool across your infrastructure, and run processes while redacting their output as well as clean up logs and live tails of logs.

 Run a process and redact its output in real time:

 ```
-$ teller run --redact -- your-process arg1 arg2
+$ cellar run --redact -- your-process arg1 arg2
 ```

-Pipe any process output, tail or logs into teller to redact those, live:
+Pipe any process output, tail or logs into cellar to redact those, live:

 ```
-$ cat some.log | teller redact
+$ cat some.log | cellar redact
 ```

 It should also work with `tail -f`:

 ```
-$ tail -f /var/log/apache.log | teller redact
+$ tail -f /var/log/apache.log | cellar redact
 ```

 Finally, if you've got some files you want to redact, you can do that too:

 ```
-$ teller redact --in dirty.csv --out clean.csv
+$ cellar redact --in dirty.csv --out clean.csv
 ```

-If you omit `--in` Teller will take `stdin`, and if you omit `--out` Teller will output to `stdout`.
+If you omit `--in` Cellar will take `stdin`, and if you omit `--out` Cellar will output to `stdout`.

 ## :beetle: Detect secrets and value drift